Close Menu

 Your Full Scale IQ score is an average of the four Index scores on the WAIS IV test.
 Once again, these are the scores from your Verbal Comprehension, Perceptual Organization, Working Memory and Processing Speed tests.

-However, the WAIS-IV also has 16 subtests which include: Information, Vocabulary, Arithmetic, Block Design, Picture Completion and Similarities.
-Additionally the test also includes a Long-Term Memory Index that assesses your ability to remember information over a period of time.
+However, the WAIS IV also has 16 subtests which include: Information, Vocabulary, Arithmetic, Block Design, Picture Completion and Similarities.
+Additionally, the test includes a Long-Term Memory Index that assesses your ability to remember information over a period of time.
 There is also a working memory index.
-A Full Scale IQ score is found by adding the scores from these indices.
+A Full Scale IQ score is found by adding the scores from all of the tests.

 The average IQ score on the WAIS IV test is 100.
 Having a score lower than 100 does not automatically mean you are below average.
 Instead, you would need to score far below average to obtain the label of “below average.”
 For example, you would need to score a 70 to have a below average score.
 On the results of the WAIS IV, 88% of people have an IQ score below 100.
 While only 2% of people have an IQ score above 140.

 The verbal comprehension tests measures your verbal skills.
 For example, it measures your ability to understand and answer questions.
-It also measures more abstract abilities, like reasoning, problem solving, and understanding analogies.
+It also measures more abstract abilities, like problem solving and understanding analogies.
 It also tests your reading comprehension and problem solving ability.
 The test is given in the language that you understand, speak, and write in.
+So, for example, if you speak and read Spanish as your first language, then you take the test in Spanish.

 Here is a sample question from the exam: “The company has been selling a certain amount of computers each month for three years.
 If sales this month increase by $2,000, then it will be 11 months since the last time they increased their sales by $1,000.”